benmneb/vomad.life/content/chiang-mai-food.md

 The base price is 80 THB (2.5 USD) and includes the wrap and rice, beans and some veggies, all mixed in with some nice Mexican salsa.
 Then any additional fillings you desire are 10 THB extra each (0.3 USD).
 Except for avocado which is 30 THB (0.95 USD).
 If you really want the avo, I would recommend getting there before about 7PM because they often sell out.

-<prominent-img src="chiang-mai-food/mayamall-wrapmaster-staff" caption="The Wrap Master's themselves ready to make you the biggest burrito in Chiang Mai."></prominent-img>
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/mayamall-wrapmaster-staff" caption="The Wrap Master's themselves ready to make you the biggest burrito in Chiang Mai."></prominent-img>

 The standout feature of this place, aside from how incredibly good value for money it is, is the long list of fillings they have for their burritos, totally about twenty.
 My standard fare included: sweet potato, pumpkin, chickpeas, lentils, broccoli and Thai kale.
 On top of the mandatory beans, rice and salsa.
 All this wrapped up in a massive tortilla that's home-made on site, for only 4.4 USD or 140 THB?
 Amazing.

 At nearly every other place we ate at in Chiang Mai, most of those ingredients I just mentioned are not even on the menu at all.
 Brocolli is a very rare treat here, as is sweet potato.
 Chickpeas?
 Unless they're in falafel form, forget it.
 Lentils?
 Only the Cat House had these.
 Just having these ingredients in stock every day alone made Wrap Master stand out, and is enough to recommend it here in this list.

-<prominent-img src="chiang-mai-food/mayamall-wrapmaster-preparing" caption="Once you've placed your order, you get to watch them make your meal.
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/mayamall-wrapmaster-preparing" caption="Once you've placed your order, you get to watch them make your meal.
 This lady is wrapping up one soft shell taco here, the burritos are three times the size."></prominent-img>

 These burritos were truly great.
 Part of me wants to say they are possibly the best burritos I've had anywhere, but that's a big call considering my love for Zambreros.
 Wrap Master was at least as good though I think, considering they have more options of what to get inside.
 The finished product was noticeably different, however, the main difference being how soft Zambrero's wraps are.
 But they are not made in store, so they are no way near as fresh.
 You'd also have to go to Australia to eat at Zambreros, and pay twice the price... for a smaller burrito.